BobDayQQ1724694083/chess-engine/README.md

-This is a relatively simple chess engine, with some quick and dirty functions to push pieces around the board.
+***CHESS ENGINE***

-Someday, this chess engine might entertain the ideas of Deep Learning.
+This is a simple chess engine, with some quick and dirty functions to push pieces around the board.

-***There is further scope of improvement like: Castling, Stalemate, En Passant, and Checkmate.***
+The main motivation behind building this library of chess functions is to use it for competetive programming.

-***Further, pieces can be made wise in general, to not allow checkmate for their side, therefore all moves that allow your own side to be checkmated should discarded, for example, a piece cannot move if it puts its own king in check.***
+There is further scope of improvement like: detecting Stalemate, allow Castling and En Passant.
+You can fork this project and simulating a game from a PGN file.

-***But I leave these improvements for the hands of person who will need this chess engine to solve some chess problem.***
+This project has already grown to be quite big with lots of functions, and is more than able to simulate any chess game.
+Growing this project any further would not serve the aim of this project, therefore I leave these improvements for the hands of person who will need this chess engine to solve some chess problem.
+Don't forget to send pull requests if you improve this chess engine further.